 Financial aid starts with the standard cost of attendance (COA) for a student in the J.D. and LL.M. programs.
-The items listed below form the basis for what the Financial Aid Office can permit in overall financial aid, including student loans.
-The following information is for the 2022-2023 academic year.
+The items listed below form the basis for what the Office of Financial Aid can permit in overall financial aid, including student loans.

 |Student Activity Fee||$290|

 |Student Health Insurance

 (may be waived with proof of comparable coverage for U.S. students)

 Living costs for the nine-month, 2022–2023 academic year are budgeted as follows: